Why is it helpful to know someone’s DiSC® style?

 People-reading: Likely an S (not a C)

 Possible responses: Keep the conversation diplomatic, show sincere appreciation, suggest getting others involved, offer reassurances

-People-reading is a first-step to understanding another.
+People-reading is a first step to understanding another.
 You still need to confirm assumptions.
-This is a way to begin a relationship, but to strengthen one you’ll need to work harder and explore much more.
+People-reading is a way to begin a relationship, but to strengthen one you’ll need to learn much more about each other’s personality and character.